candygao02816/st2195_assignment_1/README.md

 ## Data: 10th Oct 2024

 This file is created in remote repository, at 3:42 pm.
-This line is added inn local repository, at 3:57 pm.
+This line is added in local repository, at 3:57 pm.
+This line is added in remote repository, at 4:12 pm.